Tony Guerrero

-Tony Guerrero (born September 20, 1966) is a musician, songwriter, and producer.
+Tony Guerrero (born September 20, 1966) is an American musician, songwriter, and producer.
 His career as a jazz trumpeter has spanned nearly forty years beginning with the release of his first CD, Tiara, in 1988.
 To date, he has released nine solo albums (as well as duo and band releases), several of which have garnered him critical praise, Top 20 jazz radio play, and earned him a worldwide audience.
 His songs have been recorded by jazz artists around the world including contemporary artists Brian Bromberg and Greg Vail, and he has toured as a headliner and guest artist throughout the United States, Europe, Asia, South America, and the South Pacific.
 He has played on over 200 albums by other artists and recorded and/or performed with artists as diverse as Freddie Hubbard, Paul McCartney, Joe Sample, Jane Lynch, Tom Scott, Brian Wilson, Billy Idol, Dick Van Dyke, Slash, Phil Keaggy, David Pack, and numerous others.
 His work as a composer and producer has placed him in a wide variety of styles from jazz, rock, country, Christian, and musical theater.